DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

-2. Download the Workshop's **CloudFormation template on the [following link](https://raw.githubusercontent.com/DanGOTO100/Draft-AWS-KMS-Workshop/master/res/cf-workshoptemplate.txt)**.
+2. Download the Workshop's **CloudFormation template on the (Save As) [following link](https://raw.githubusercontent.com/DanGOTO100/Draft-AWS-KMS-Workshop/master/res/cf-workshoptemplate.txt)**.
 This template will create a Role named "**KMSWorkshop-InstanceInitRole**" and an Amazon S3 bucket named "**kmsworkshop-accountid**", where accountid is the identifier of your account.

    Go to the AWS Console, navigate to "**CloudFormation**" Service and select "**Create Stack**" as you can see in figure below: